Please ensure Javascript is enabled for purposes of website accessibility Page 5: Providing Rule Reminders

 Page 5: Providing Rule Reminders

-Connect children’s behavior to the rules: Although a child might be able to recite one of the classroom rules (e.g., follow directions), the teacher might need to provide support to help the child understand how to use the rule in practice.
-The teacher can help a child understand the relationship between his or her behavior and the rule by clearly linking the two.
-For example, the teacher might say, “Isaac, you’re following directions at circle.
+Connect children’s behavior to the rules: Although a child might be able to recite one of the classroom rules (e.g., “Follow directions”), the teacher might need to provide support to help the child understand how to use the rule in practice.
+The teacher can help a child understand the relationship between a behavior and the rule by clearly linking the two.
+For example, the teacher could say, “Isaac, you’re following directions at circle.
 Thank you for sitting on your bottom with your hands in your lap!”
-By doing this, the teacher is linking the rule “follow directions” with Isaac’s appropriate sitting behavior.
+By doing this, the teacher is linking the rule “Follow directions” with Isaac’s appropriate sitting behavior.

 Provide precorrections: A precorrection involves reminding a child of appropriate behavior before the child can make an error.
-Precorrections can be given to groups of children or individual children.
+Precorrections can be given to groups of children or individual children, as noted in the examples below.

-“Zane, it is your turn to sit at the computer with Molly.
+• Precorrection provided to an individual child—“Zane, it is yours and Molly’s turn to use the tablet.
 Remember, we need to take turns.
-That means you use the mouse for five minutes, and then Molly gets a turn with the mouse for five minutes.
+That means you use the tablet for five minutes, and then Molly gets a turn with the tablet for five minutes.
 I’ll set the timer.”

 Print Friendly, PDF & Email